If ex-gratia was part of lumpsum pay is gratuity still applicable after 5 years of service

 Dear Rajesh,

-Assuming that the bank coming under the purview of the PGA, whatever be the mode of employment whether permanent, temporary, casual or contract basis including fixed term direct contract or through third party, once such an employee completes the minimum qualifying continuous Service of 5 years there, he becomes eligible to claim gratuiy under Act on his termination of employment due to resignation or expiry of the contract once for all without any further extension.
+There is no mention of the total number of employees employed in the cooperative bank to determine the applicability of the Payment of Gratuity Act, 1972, to it.
+Assuming that the bank falls under the purview of the PGA, regardless of the mode of employment—whether permanent, temporary, casual, or contract basis, including fixed-term direct contract or through a third party—once an employee completes the minimum qualifying continuous service of 5 years, they become eligible to claim gratuity under the Act upon termination of employment due to resignation or expiry of the contract without any further extension.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute